Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: INSTRUMENT AND OBSERVATIONS

 \subsection{Project goals}

-The Gattini-Dome A All-Sky Camera (GASC, \citealp{Moore_etal_2008}) was deployed at Dome A in the southern summer of 2009 as part of an international effort led by the Polar Research Institute of China as part of the Chinese PANDA International Polar Year project \citep{Yang_etal_2009}.
+The multi-band sky brightness at Dome A, as well as the sky brightness among a large area of the night sky, are unknown quantities.
+The Gattini project was created to unambiguously measure the optical sky brightness within an incredibly large $90^{\circ}\times90^{\circ}$ Field-Of-View (FOV), as well as the cloud coverage and aurora of the winter-time sky above such a high-altitude Antarctic site.
+The Gattini-Dome A All-Sky Camera (GASC, \citealp{Moore_etal_2008}) was installed on the PLATO (PLATeau Observatory) instrument module, which is an automated self-powered astrophysical observatory deployed to Dome A \citep{Yang_etal_2009}, as part of the Chinese-led expedition to the highest point on the Antarctic plateau in January 2008.
+This single automated wide-field camera contains a suite of {Bessell} photometric filters ($B$, $V$, $R$) and a long-pass red filter for the detection and monitoring of OH emission.
+We have in hand one complete winter-time dataset (2009) from the camera that was returned in April 2010.
 The extremely large FOV of the GASC allows us to monitor the night sky brightness in the $B$, $V$, and $R$ photometric bands and the cloud cover beginning in the 2009 winter season at Dome A over a wide range ($\sim30^{\circ}$ to $0^{\circ}$) of zenith angles.
-Multi-band sky intensities measured by GASC in combination with spectra obtained with the NIGEL instrument \citep{Sims_etal_2010} will provide a more comprehensive statistics on aurora and airglow.
+Multi-band sky intensities measured by GASC in combination with spectra obtained with the NIGEL instrument \citep{Sims_etal_2010} will offer more comprehensive statistics on aurora and airglow.
 In addition, photometry of bright target stars in the GASC FOV with an unprecedented temporal window function is permitted by months of continual darkness during the Antarctic winter.
 An overview of the multi-band GASC FOV is shown in Fig. \ref{multi-band}.